Anurag-Gade/Car-Price-Prediction-ML-Project/README.md

 # Car-Price-Prediction-ML-Project
 Hello!
 This is my first Machine Learning Project, whose objective is to compute the price of a car.
 The parameters, which are used to determine the effective price of the car is as follows:

-Year of the purchase of the car
+1)Year of the purchase of the car

-Model of the Car
+2)Model of the Car

-Owner(s)
+3)Owner(s)

-Vehicle Transmission (Automatic/Manual)
+4)Vehicle Transmission (Automatic/Manual)

-Fuel Type (Petrol/Diesel/CNG)
+5)Fuel Type (Petrol/Diesel/CNG)

-Seller Type (Dealer/Non-Dealer)
+6)Seller Type (Dealer/Non-Dealer)

-Present Ex-Showroom Price
+7)Present Ex-Showroom Price

-Price at which the owner would like to sell the car Number of kilometers driven
+8)Price at which the present owner would like to sell the car

+9)Number of kilometers driven

 The link for the dataset which I used is: https://www.kaggle.com/nehalbirla/vehicle-dataset-from-cardekho?select=car+data.csv

 The libraries used in this project: Numpy,Pandas,Matplotlib,Scikit-learn